In the guide

 Why does my horse need a passport?

-Horse passports are required by law and are necessary in order to prevent horses that have been treated with certain veterinary medicines (such as wormers and analgesics) from entering the human food chain.
+Horse passports are required by law.
+They are necessary in order to prevent horses that have been treated with certain veterinary medicines (such as wormers and analgesics) from entering the food chain.
 Although we do not consume horse meat in any great quantity in the UK, a large number of horses are slaughtered each year for export for human consumption.

 Passports also help reduce the risk of a ban being introduced on up to 75% of veterinary medicines (including phenylbutazone, also known as 'Bute') currently used to treat horses.

-Ensuring your horse passport, microchip and registered information on the Central Equine Database is up to date will also allow lost, stolen or straying horses to be quickly reunited with their owners.
+Ensuring that your horse passport, microchip and registered information on the Central Equine Database is up to date will also allow lost, stolen or straying horses to be quickly reunited with their owners.
 It reduces the likelihood of theft and illegal sale, and prevents horses being slaughtered if they are signed out of the food chain.
-Additionally the Central Equine Database can be used to identify horses and owners during a disease outbreak and gives a clear picture of the country's horse population.
+Additionally, the Central Equine Database can be used to identify horses and owners during a disease outbreak, and gives a clear picture of the country's horse population.

 Back to top